Jotform SharePoint Integration: What Works and What Doesn't

 Authentication: Azure AD app registration

-If you use the community Jotform connector, it handles auth for you.
+The native integration and the community connector both handle auth for you.
 If you use the raw webhook approach and need to write to SharePoint with application permissions (not delegated), you need an Azure AD app registration.

 - In the Azure Portal, go to App Registrations and create a new registration.